microsoftgraph/microsoft-graph-docs/api-reference/beta/api/reportroot_mailboxusageuserdetail.md

 ## Response

-If successful, this method returns a `200 OK` response code and an **mailboxUsageUserDetail** object in the response body.
+If successful, this method returns a `200 OK` response code and a **mailboxUsageUserDetail** object in the response body.

 The **mailboxUsageUserDetail** object has the following properties.